Best Futures Trading Platform 2023– Cheapest Platform Revealed

 - Indices: Indices are arguably one of the most popular futures markets as volatility levels are much lower than other asset classes.
 This includes markets on the Dow Jones, S&P 500, and NASDAQ 100.

-- Commodities: By trading commodities in the shape of futures – you can speculate on the future value of hard metals, energies, and agricultural products without needing to take direct ownership.
+- Commodities: Precious metals and agricultural products without needing to take direct ownership.
 You do, however, need to ensure that you are not holding the futures contracts when they expire.

 - Currencies: One of the best ways to speculate on the future value of a currency is via futures.
 This allows you to avoid the overnight financing fees associated with forex trading platforms.